Satin Pellionia (Pellionia pulchra) Care, Pruning, Propagation and Common Problems

 Light Requirements

-Rotate the pot regularly to ensure that the plant receives light on all sides for uniform growth.
+Rotate the pot regularly to ensure that the plant receives light on all sides for uniform growth as well as prevent legginess.

 Temperature and Humidity

-Satin Pellionia prefers a humid environment inorder to thrive.
+Satin Pellionia prefers a humidity of 60-70%.
 To elevate humidity, set the pot on a wet pebble tray or use a cool mist humidifier.
+You may also grow the plant in a terrarium as a high humidity and warmth can be maintainted inside a terrarium.

 Potting Mix

 The best potting mix for Satin Pellionia should be rich in organic matter and free-draining to prevent it from getting soggy while providing the required nutrients.
+Most all purpose potting mixes are ideal for this plant.

 Fertilizer

 Feed Satin Pellionia with a balanced, water-soluble fertilizer every 4 weeks during the growing period.
-Stop feeding during the cold season as growth is minimal and feeding at this time may cause fertilizer burn.
+Stop feeding in the cold season as growth is minimal and feeding at this time may cause fertilizer burn.

 Repotting